 How do I clean wall panels?

-Wet wall panels are made out of acrylic sheets, making them durable and all-purposeful, they are 100% waterproof, mould free, and even provide heat insulation.
-But after repetitive exposure to soap, hard water, and grime they can quickly become dirty.
+Wet wall panels are made out of acrylic sheets, making them durable and all-purposeful.
+They are 100% waterproof, mould free, and even provide heat insulation for your home.
+However, after repetitive exposure to soap, hard water, and grime they can quickly become dirty.
 Here’s some quick and simple tips for keeping your bathroom looking as good as new.

 Here’s what you’ll need:

 Please don’t use traditional cleaning sprays or solutions on your panels, instead use warm soapy water and a non abrasive cloth.

 How to remove wet wall panels and uPVC cladding: